Frequently asked questions about standardized tests

 We look at your test scores along with other information about your academic promise as we read your complete application.
 We do not attempt to assess test results in a formulaic way.
 If you have taken tests more than once, we concentrate on your highest scores.
 For the two components of the SAT we focus on your best scores, regardless of the date you took the test.
 We do not calculate averages, nor do we look at the sum total of the components.

 No. Applicants can satisfy our testing requirement in one of two ways: (1) Either the SAT (the essay section of the SAT is optional), or (2) the ACT (the writing section of the ACT is optional).
-We recommend, but do not require, the submission of two SAT Subject Tests of your choice.
-If you submit both the SAT and the ACT, we will consider both.
+Beginning with the Class of 2025, Brown will no longer recommend the submission of SAT Subject Tests.
+If submitted, Subject Tests will be considered as part of your application.
+Students who have not taken the Subject Tests will be at no disadvantage in Brown’s admission process.

 Brown does not have a preference between the SAT and ACT.